 Hyperpigmentation is a result of external factors, whereas melasma is affected by internal factors.

-Melasma can fade, as mentioned above when issues such as hormone fluctuations level off.
-But if a woman needs to stay on the pill, or if her melasma simply keeps returning, the experienced dermatologists at Georgia Dermatology may use any of these treatment approaches.
+Melasma can fade, as mentioned above, when issues such as hormone fluctuations level off.
+But if a woman needs to stay on the pill, or if her melasma simply keeps returning, the experienced dermatologists at Georgia Dermatology may uses any of these treatment approaches.

 - Hydroquinone — This medicine lightens the skin; it is often the first treatment option.
 Our doctors can prescribe more effective hydroquinone than is available over the counter.

-- Laser resurfacing — Laser resurfacing can effectively remove areas of persistent melasma.
+- Laser treatment — Sophisticated laser technology can effectively remove areas of persistent melasma in all complexions.

 - Chemical peels — Chemical peels remove the top layer of the epidermis and can be effective for lightening areas with melasma.
 At GDP, we have several medical strength chemical peels available for all complexions.
 We also have a maintenance regimen that will offer continued improvement and prevention.

-We have good success in helping patients with persistent melasma.
-Melasma treatment may take a few months, however, so patients shouldn’t expect immediate results.
+We have great success helping patients with persistent melasma.
+Treatment may take a few months, however, so patients shouldn’t expect immediate results.
 Also, once your melasma clears, we will recommend maintenance therapy to keep it from returning.

-Melasma treatments are safe, but sometimes they can actually darken the areas you’re trying to lighten.
+These are safe treatments, but sometimes they can actually darken the areas you’re trying to lighten.
 This can vary with different patients.
 They can also cause skin irritation.

 After receiving a melasma treatment in Loganville, GA, there are some tips you can follow to help prevent melasma from developing or reoccurring, especially if you have darker skin tones: